 You know the shops to which I'm referring.
 Let's call them...
 AwesomeCuts.
 Or GoodClips.
 Or Hair Trimmery.
 You get the idea.
 Anyway, they exist to service the segment of the population who wants a cheap haircut quickly.
 Notice that sentences says "wants".
 Convenience and cost should never take precedence over quality.
 You need a good haircut.
 Every time.
 My (fortunately limited) experience with these shops is that most of the "barbers" are not highly skilled, and you might just end up wishing you had attended that wedding looking a little shaggy instead.

 All that being said, it is possible that you will encounter a great barber who is just starting their career at a franchise.
 If that's the case, then most likely you're not the only one who's noticed and you're going to have to start making appointments.
 There goes the convenience factor!
 The good news is that the best barbers from a franchise shop will often branch out on their own and take skilled colleagues with them.
 Then you can follow them to their Independent Traditional/Contemporary and all is well with the world (and your hair) again.

 2. Old-school Traditional

-This is the type of shop that anyone under the age of 40 grew up with.
+This is the type of shop that anyone over the age of 40 grew up with.
 It's the shop that's been in the same location for a few decades with the same barber(s) for most, if not all of that time.
 This shop is a neighborhood establishment and a haircut here feels less like a transaction, and more like a visit to an old friend who just happens to cut hair.
 While you're getting a trim, you'll be reading the same faded comic strips that have been taped to the mirror since day one, or catching a glimpse of the game on the only tube TV in the neighborhood.

 What an Old-School Traditional barber does, he does well.
 Just keep in mind that this probably isn't the place to go for a trendy new look.
 If you like a look that is fairly conservative and timeless, this shop should be at the top of your list.